GallagherSecurity/cc-rest-docs/training/README.md

     }
 </pre>

 Never mind the competency yet.
-The blue `zzz` makes the server ignore it.
+The `zzz` makes the server ignore it.

 First you will need to change the red numbers to the IDs of an access group and a card type on your system.
 You can get those with:

     GET /api/access_groups

 and

     GET /api/card_types

 In Chrome, those calls will look like <tt>https://<i>your_host</i>:8904/api/access_groups</tt> and